junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Mother-in-law, I know."
 Amy's face drops unhappily for some reason, "Time travel thing, it's a long story.
 Two thousand years long, actually, not sure I want to talk about it, especially when Rory is not here."

-The Doctor's face glooms at the same moment, he start randomly flipping a few switches up and down.
+The Doctor's face glooms at the same moment, he starts randomly flipping a few switches up and down.

 "Time travel is never easy, isn't it?"
 Cas suddenly comments.
 He's been watching them quietly for some time.
-"Always so much regrets in the past you'd want to change, but you just couldn't save everyone, and you can't change the fix points even if you can travel back in time."
+"Always so many regrets in the past you'd want to change, but you just couldn't save everyone, and you can't change the fixed points even if you can travel back in time."

 The Doctor gives him a deep look.
 "Indeed," he says with a low voice.
-The word is simple but his tone is fractured.
+The word is simple, but his tone is fractured.

 Their eyes meet, both as aged as the length of the universe itself.
 There is a moment of understanding.

 Dean watches them, suddenly realizes with more clarity than ever -- that Cas is old, really old, as old as the Earth and Sun and the beginning of all the Time and Universe.
 And here he is, standing in the room, wearing a trench coat, walking and talking.
 That Doctor has probably seen just as much time and universe to have eyes as sad and deep.
 He swallows.
 He's just a human.

-Dean takes a gulp at the drink.
+Dean takes a gulp of the drink.
 The liqueur smooths down his throat, but it's still dry.

 "You lost someone, didn't you?" he asks quietly.
 The question slips out of his tongue without permission.